Oluwatunmise-olat/goof_backend/README.md

 ### TODO:
 1. create docker compose file to startup the system (because of redis and all ...)
 2. create a seperate docker compose file & dockerfile for testing purposes
+3. Add good logging messages for errors and overall system flow for debugging purposes.